windytan/redsea/README.md

 # redsea

-redsea is a command-line utility that decodes [RDS](http://en.wikipedia.org/wiki/Radio_Data_System) data from FM broadcasts and prints it to the terminal.
+redsea is a lightweight command-line utility that decodes [RDS](http://en.wikipedia.org/wiki/Radio_Data_System) data from FM broadcasts and prints it to the terminal.
 It works well with rtl_fm.